-- Enhance the Performance of the Banks We Acquire.
+• Enhance the Performance of the Banks We Acquire.
 We strive to successfully integrate the banks we acquire into our existing operational platform and enhance stockholder value through the creation of efficiencies within the combined operations.
 As a result of our acquisition history, we believe we have developed an experienced approach to integration that seeks to identify and execute on such synergies, particularly in the areas of technology, data processing, compliance and human resources, while generating earnings growth.
-We believe that our experience and reputation as a successful integrator and acquirer will allow us to continue to capitalize on additional opportunities within our markets in the future. - Focus on Lending Growth in Our Metropolitan Markets While Increasing Deposits in Our Community Markets.
+We believe that our experience and reputation as a successful integrator and acquirer will allow us to continue to capitalize on additional opportunities within our markets in the future.

+• Focus on Lending Growth in Our Metropolitan Markets While Increasing Deposits in Our Community Markets.
 We are focused on continuing to grow organically and believe the markets in which we operate currently provide meaningful opportunities to expand our commercial customer base and increase our current market share.
-We believe our branch network is strategically split between growing metropolitan markets, such as Kansas City and Wichita, and stable community markets within Western Kansas, Western Missouri, Topeka and Northern Arkansas.
+We believe our branch network is strategically split between growing metropolitan markets, such as Kansas City, Wichita and Tulsa, and stable community markets within Western Kansas, Western Missouri, Topeka, Northern Arkansas and Northern Oklahoma.
 We believe this diverse geographic footprint provides us with access to low cost, stable core deposits in community markets that we can use to fund commercial loan growth in our metropolitan markets.
-The following table shows our total deposits and loans (net of allowances) in our community markets and our metropolitan markets as of December 31, 2016, which we believe illustrates our execution of this strategy.
+The following table shows our total deposits and loans (net of allowances) in our community markets and our metropolitan markets as of December 31, 2017, which we believe illustrates our execution of this strategy.

-Deposits Loans Amount (1) Overall % Amount (1) Overall % Metropolitan markets (2) \$ 472,282 29% \$ 760,983 55% Community markets (3) \$ 1,158,169 71% \$ 622,622 45%
+Depo osits Loans Amount (1) Overall % Amount (1) Overall % Metropolitan markets (2) \$ 794,769 33% \$1,240,935 59% Community markets (3) \$1,587,244 67% \$ 862,344 41%

-- (1) Amounts in thousands. - (2) Represents 10 branches located in the Wichita and Kansas City metropolitan statistical areas, or MSAs. - (3) Represents 24 branches located outside of the Wichita and Kansas City MSAs.
+- (1) Amounts in thousands. - (2) Represents 11 branches located in the Wichita, Kansas City, and Tulsa metropolitan statistical areas ("MSAs"). - (3) Represents 31 branches located outside of the Wichita, Kansas City, and Tulsa MSAs.